whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 _A person's integrity is their willingness to stand for a culture of mutual respect, including being honest, keeping promises, having an attitude of service, and standing for justice._ But integrity becomes rare when people are forbidden from standing for justice and solidarity is continually sabotaged.
 Instead, low integrity, cowardice, low mutual understanding, superficiality, and low self-worth become common.

 When people accept that corruption and greed are unavoidable aspects of their nation, they also come to think that these unwelcome personal qualities like cowardice and superficiality, while tragic, are unavoidable too.
-When these troubles start to seem normal, people's expectations or standards for themselves and others fall.
+When these qualities start to seem normal, people's expectations or standards for themselves and others fall.
 After all, why expect deep integrity or generosity from anybody if you're just going to be let down?

 But there is good news.
 It is possible to live without troubles like discrimination and corruption.
 It's also possible to live in a nation where everyone embraces integrity, bravery, and generosity so that neighbors can deeply trust each other.
 Many stories of healthy nations living in traditional times show how high our standards can be, and reveal how low our standards currently are.